403(b) Plan Fix-It Guide - For a 403(b) plan offering a 5-year post severance provision, elective deferrals are permitted under the provision

 - ABC should remove the accumulated $25,000 from Sue’s 403(b) account and place it into a taxable 403(c) account.
 This would generate a taxable event to Sue and would require ABC to issue a W-2 or 1099-R.

-- If the extra $5,000 payment made for the 2011 plan year was not consistent with the plan’s written terms, ABC could request that Sue return the payment since the plan’s terms did not authorized it.
+- If the extra payments made were not consistent with the plan’s written terms, ABC could request that Sue return the payment since the plan’s terms did not authorized it.

-Under appropriate circumstances, the $5,000 excess for the 2011 plan year could be returned to ABC.
 ABC would submit an application in accordance with Revenue Procedure 2013-12 to correct under VCP.
-The fee for ABC’s VCP submission (based on 48 plan participants at the end of 2013) is $1,000.
-This assumes ABC makes the VCP submission in 2014.
-ABC should make its VCP submission using the model document in Appendix C - Part I and include Forms 8950 and 8951.
+The fee for ABC’s VCP submission (based on 48 plan participants at the end of 2014) is $1,000.
+This assumes ABC makes the VCP submission in 2015.
+ABC can make its VCP submission using Form 14568, Appendix C Part I - Model VCP Submission Compliance Statement and include Forms 8950 and 8951.

 Audit Closing Agreement Program: